vGsteiger/vGsteiger/README.md

 ### Glad to see you here!

-I am currently pursuing a computer science degree from the University of Basel in Switzerland while also working on international projects with a NGO.
+I am currently pursuing a computer science master's degree from the ETH Zürich in Switzerland while also working on international projects with a NGO.
+I have finished my Computer Science BSc at the University of Basel.
 Somewhat political, definitely a news/podcast addict and frequent reader.

 ### More about me...